strallia/battleship/README.md

 ## Purpose

-Practice Test Driven Development to create the game Battleship.
+Practice Test Driven Development with unit tests to create the game Battleship.

 ## Game Features